 By adhering to these guidelines, fire watch personnel can significantly reduce the risk of incidents and maintain a safe working environment.

 Due to the nature of the role, fire watch duties can’t be cumulated with other functions in the same area simultaneously.
-For instance, you can’t require a professional welding worker to simultaneously perform fire watch and weld.
+For instance, you can’t require a professional welding worker to perform fire watch and weld simultaneously.

 Who should you trust with fire watcher duties?

-At DCS Rescue, we understand that businesses can be reluctant to trust an external professional on their premises.
+At DCS Rescue Services, we understand that businesses can be reluctant to trust an external professional on their premises.
 Many assume their teams are trained to work on the premises and are best placed to recognize fire hazards.

 However, we believe that fire watch is a specialist role that requires training.
 We provide a dedicated team trained to conduct fire watches in welding, hot works, and other environments that contain highly combustible materials.
 As a result, businesses do not need to rely on their in-house team to assume these roles.